kt-gang/roadmap/README.md

 ----
 _**Recommended Bonus:**_

-a.
-Knowing the basics of DevOps and at least one cloud platform like AWS, GCP or Azure is helpful for an aspirant of any field.
+- Knowing the basics of DevOps and at least one cloud platform like AWS, GCP or Azure is helpful for an aspirant of any field.

-b.
-Competitive programming should definitely be done in parallel with what the roadmap suggests (any language is good but some contests favour C++, Java) because this is one strong skill to have, especially if you have a high rank on a renowned CP site like CodeChef.
+- Competitive programming should definitely be done in parallel with what the roadmap suggests (any language is good but some contests favour C++, Java) because this is one strong skill to have, especially if you have a high rank on a renowned CP site like CodeChef.

 ----

-- ## If you have done all of these except **point 9**, then:
+- ## If you have done all of these, then:
   - Start seeking for connections on LinkedIn in your relevant field
   - Take guidance from experienced people in your domain
   - Also keep checking on internship and remote job sites for understanding what exactly employers look in the portfolio of your choice